Ida Maud Cannon

 Ida Maud Cannon (June 29, 1877 – July 7, 1960) was an American social worker, who was Chief of Social Service at Massachusetts General Hospital from 1914 to 1945.

 Early life

 Ida Maud Cannon was born in Milwaukee, Wisconsin, the daughter of Colbert Hanchett Cannon and Sarah Wilma Denio Cannon.
 Her father worked for the railroad, and later trained and practiced as a homeopathic physician; her mother was a schoolteacher, who died from tuberculosis when Ida was a small child.
-She was raised in Saint Paul, Minnesota.
-Cannon trained as a nurse in St. Paul.
+Cannon was raised in Saint Paul, Minnesota.
+She trained as a nurse in St. Paul.
 She pursued further studies at the University of Minnesota and at the Boston School of Social Work.